Density-based User Representation using Gaussian Process Regression for Multi-interest Personalized Retrieval: Introduction

-Consider Fig.~\ref{fig:toy_example}, which shows movies from MovieLens 1M in embedding space (reduced to 2D for visualization).
-We examine 20 movies from the recent history of a particular user, shown as triangles ($\blacktriangle$) in Fig.~\ref{fig:toy_example}.
-As can be seen, the movies come from several different regions in the embedding space.
-However, when we fit both SUR and MUR models to this data, we see that the models fail to capture the user's multiple interests and instead assign high scores to movies from only one region in the embedding space (Fig.~\ref{fig:toy_example}, top row).
-In contrast, we can see in Fig.~\ref{fig:toy_example} bottom left, that GPR can fit the data nicely, assigning high values to regions associated with the user's recent watches (interests).
-Fig.~\ref{fig:toy_example} bottom right, shows that our approach can also capture uncertainty in user interests, assigning high uncertainty to regions in embedding space where we have fewer samples.

-Our approach has a number of desirable properties.
-First, it adapts to various interest patterns, since the number of interests for any given user is not set manually, but determined by GPR, benefiting from the non-parametric nature of GPs.
-Second, the Bayesian nature of GPs measures uncertainty with the posterior standard deviation of each item, which supports the incorporation of bandit algorithms in the recommendation and training loop to balance the \textit{exploration-exploitation trade-off} in online settings.
-Finally, we demonstrate that our method can effectively retrieve the multiple interests of users, including ``niche'' interests, while using a lower-dimensional embedding compared to SUR and MUR.
+Our approach has various desirable properties.
+First, it adapts to different interest patterns, since the number of interests for any given user is not set manually, but determined by GPR, benefiting from the non-parametric nature of GPs.
+Second, the Bayesian nature of GPs measures uncertainty with the posterior standard deviation of each item.
+This supports the incorporation of bandit algorithms in the recommendation and training loop to address the \textit{exploration-exploitation trade-off} in online settings.
+Finally, our method can effectively retrieve items spanning multiple user interests, including ``niche'' interests, while using a lower-dimensional embedding relative to SUR and MUR.